Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 ### Only spawned NetworkObjects can be parented

-A `NetworkObject` can only be parented if it's spawned and can only be parented under another spawned `NetworkObject`.
-This also means that `NetworkObject` parenting can only occur during a network session (netcode enabled game session).
-Think of `NetworkObject` parenting as a netcode event.
+A NetworkObject component can only be parented if it's spawned and can only be parented under another spawned NetworkObject component.
+This also means that NetworkObject component parenting can only occur during a network session (netcode enabled game session).
+Think of NetworkObject component parenting as a Netcode event.
 In order for it to happen, you must have, at minimum, a server or host instance started and listening.

 ### Invalid parenting actions are reverted

-If an invalid/unsupported NetworkObject component parenting action occurs, the attempted parenting action will be reverted back to the NetworkObject component's original parenting state.
+If an invalid/unsupported NetworkObject component parenting action occurs, the attempted parenting action reverts back to the NetworkObject component's original parenting state.

 **For example:**
 If you had a NetworkObject component whose current parent was root and tried to parent it in an invalid way (such as under a GameObject without a NetworkObject component), it logs a warning message and the NetworkObject component reverts back to having root as its parent.